- Generally, women need less protein than men.

 Eating too much saturated fat can elevate low-density lipoprotein (LDL) cholesterol levels, which can lead to heart disease.
-Processed meats have been most strongly linked to cardiovascular disease, in part due to their high content of added sodium, according to the Harvard School of Public Health.
+Processed meats have been linked to cardiovascular disease, in part due to their high content of added sodium, according to the Harvard School of Public Health.

 Picking Your Proteins